Rainy Saturday forecast — tackle it with these activities - News Break

 Bookkeeping: A rainy day can be a perfect opportunity for getting household tasks out of the way - including tracking your finances.
 In just an hour or two you could knock out a money to-do like tracking your monthly spending so far or making sure you have the best plan for retirement savings or student loan repayment.

-Along with rain Saturday, here’s the rest of the four-day forecast for Canadian:
+Along with rain Saturday, here’s the rest of the four-day forecast for Baudette:

 Saturday, May 29